sanmmie/delta-operating-system-infininoniac/README.md

-Excellent — here’s the **extended and production-ready `README.md`** for your repository **`delta-operating-system-infininoniac`**.
-It integrates the manifesto, technical overview, operational roadmap, and developer setup — structured for clarity and inspiration.

----

 ```markdown
 # 🌍 Δ Delta Operating System — Infininoniac Edition
 > *Consciousness Conductor | Impact Protocol Engine | Ethical AI for Global Coordination*